fabaindaiz/module-injection/README.md

 ### 2. Plugin
 - Represents a special module that can be included in the application
-- Provides additional functionality or features to the application
+- Provides additional functionality and features to the application

 ```python
 from pydantic import BaseModel